andresthor/cmd-line-mcp/README.md

 ### Command Chaining Support

-This server supports multiple ways to chain commands:
+This server supports multiple ways to chain commands, all of which can be individually enabled or disabled in the configuration:

 - **Pipes (`|`)**: Connect the output of one command to the input of another
   - Example: `du -h ~/Downloads/* | grep G | sort -hr | head -10`